dat7726/Sakurako-bot/terms.md

 We may terminate or suspend Your access immediately, without prior notice or liability, for any reason whatsoever, including without limitation if You breach these Terms and Conditions.

-Upon termination, Your right to use the Service will cease immediately.
+Upon termination, Your right to use the Bot will cease immediately.